Reading time: 5 minutes

 Tax-free retirement income

 When you retire and start a super pension, you generally pay no tax on pension income or investment earnings inside your pension account from age 60.
-If you retire before 60, there may be some tax to pay.
+This is known as the ‘retirement phase’ of super.

 As with everything to do with super, there are rules.
 To move from the accumulation phase of super to retirement phase, you must retire and satisfy a condition of release or turn 65.
-And once you start a super pension you must make minimum annual withdrawals.
+And many super pensions require you to make minimum annual withdrawals.

 There are also limits to the government’s generosity.